Depends on band size

 Study subjects will be selected based on the students' level of development, which means there may be considerable differences between their level upon completion of the course.

-Understanding pop song structure and memorizing complex structures (e.g., not based on eight-bar structure, interludes, tags).
+Developing a sense of the structure of schemes with eight, sixteen and thirty-two bars and blues; studying and memorizing more complex structures (e.g., not based on eight-bar structure, interludes, tags).

 Solo building: note selection, rhythm, themes, quotes and licks, timing, phrasing, dynamics and expressive techniques.

-Developing a sense of timing in pop music and tempo control in different tempi.
+Developing a sense of timing in jazz music and tempo control in different tempi.

 Becoming aware of and developing a band sound.